 Sometimes you can find it at the store, but usually you have to make your own from sweetened condensed milk.
 I do this for my Banoffee Pie too.

-The safest way is to pour two cans of sweetened condensed milk into a double boiler setup (I use a large bowl and a saucepan), and let it cook gently for 3 hours, until thick and caramelized.
+The safest way is to pour two cans of sweetened condensed milk into a double boiler setup (I use a large bowl and a saucepan), and let it cook gently for 3 hours over medium heat, until thick and caramelized.

 I’ve included a quicker but riskier method in the recipe box, if you want to go that route, but I recommend planning ahead and doing the safe way.

 Make the Shortbread Layer:

-Beat softened butter around the bowl of a stand mixer with the paddle attachment, then beat in sugar, and an egg yolk:
+Beat softened unsalted butter around the bowl of a stand mixer with the paddle attachment, then beat in sugar, and an egg yolk:

 Note that you CAN use a hand mixer here, but if you have one, the stand mixer is better.